 Holding the Anti-Choice Movement Accountable.

-A woman’s right to choose has been the law of the land for more than 40 years, but the anti-choice movement is gaining traction across the country, threatening the reproductive rights of millions of Americans.
-We’re not going to sit on the sidelines as self-serving politicians and ethically-challenged organizations take away Americans’ access to affordable family planning and constitutionally-protected reproductive health care services.
+A woman’s right to choose has been the law of the land for more than 45 years, but the anti-choice movement is gaining traction across the country, threatening the reproductive rights of millions of Americans.
+We’re not sitting on the sidelines as self-serving politicians and ethically-challenged organizations try to take away access to affordable family planning and constitutionally-protected reproductive health care services.
 We’re fighting back.
 Campaign for Accountability’s Themis Project is working to hold the anti-choice movement accountable and fighting to protect reproductive rights at the state and national level.

-CfA is drawing on its experience as a national accountability organization to expose misconduct and malfeasance in the anti-choice movement and to defend reproductive rights across the country.
-CfA’s Themis Project will hold bad actors in the anti-choice movement accountable through litigation, research, and aggressive communications.
+CfA draws on its experience as a national accountability organization to expose misconduct and malfeasance in the anti-choice movement and to defend reproductive rights across the country.
+CfA’s Themis Project holds bad actors in the anti-choice movement accountable through litigation, research, and aggressive communications.

 Below is a summary of our Themis Project actions to date.
 If you have any questions about our work – or if you have any tips about the anti-choice movement – please visit our contact page.

 /ˈθiːmɨs/ From Greek Mythology, goddess of justice and order